cirosantilli/x86-assembly-cheat/README.md

     Low power consumption.

--   sparc
+-   SPARC

 ###CISC vs RISC

 ####RISC

-Reduced Instruction set
+Reduced Instruction set.

-a minimum of operations

-performs each one very fast
+Has few operations, but performs each one very fast.

 ####CISC

-Complex instruction set
+Complex instruction set.

-lots of operations
+Lots of operations.

-it is the case of the x86 family
+It is the case of the x86 family.

 ###Flynn's taxonomy